SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 code codejam-cap-llm
 ```

 Once VS Code has started and opened the directory, it should notice the [dev container configuration file](../../.devcontainer/devcontainer.json) (in the [.devcontainer/](../../.devcontainer/) directory) and ask you if you want to reopen everything in a container, as shown in the screenshot.
-Confirm that you wish to do so by selecting the default answer **Reopen in Container.**
+Confirm that you wish to do so by selecting the default answer, **Reopen in Container.**

 > If this doesn't happen, check that you have the Dev Containers extension in VS Code - see the [corresponding prerequisites section](../../prerequisites.md#alternative-environment-vs-code-with-a-dev-container) section for details.
 You might also need to explicitly request this action, by opening the Command Palette and selecting **Dev Containers: Reopen in container**.